Join Sophie-stication Nation

 Are relationships in which one person is giving more, being more, or has different beliefs than the other person.
 Leaving the relationship unbalanced.

 Example of an Unequally yoked relationship include:

 - He does not like children (and you have children).

 - He is an atheist (and you believe in God).

 - He does not have a job, car, and no motivation to do anything whatsoever, while you are a productive member of society.

-The key to finding the relationship you want, is not to spend time on relationships that are not going to go any where.
-Before you engage with someone, there is always signs that this person is crazy, a stalker, controlling, abusive, or wants to use you for what you have.
-The key is to weed out these men before you spend the next 2 years in a relationship that is going to end in a break up AND is going to end with you having some deep rooted issues that developed from being in an unhealthy relationship.
+The key to finding the relationship you want, is not to spend time on relationships that are not going to go any where also know as not spending time on unequally yoked people.
+Before you engage with someone, there is always signs that this person is crazy, a stalker, controlling, abusive, wants to use you for what you have, or does not have your same morale and values.
+The key is to weed out these men before you get invested.
+Because getting invested with an unequally yoked man will always cause your problems in the future.
+(Also check out my blog on relationship deal breakers).

 Never get with someone that is unequally yoked with you.